Finite-time singularity formations for the Landau-Lifshitz-Gilbert equation in dimension two: Introduction and main results

+The error $S[U_*]$ contains slowly decaying terms $\sum_{j=1}^N\mathcal E_0^{\J} $ (see \eqref{Ej-0}), which correspond to the errors corresponding to the invariance of scaling and rotation around $z$-axis (both belong to Fourier mode $0$ in complex notation).
+Here, the slow decay is in the sense that the spatial decay is not fast enough to apply the inner linear theory developed later on.

-which correspond to the re-scaling and rotation around $z$-axis.
-To improve the spatial decay of the error at remote region, we add well-designed global/non-local corrections around each bubble.
+$\bullet$ {\bf Global corrections by approximate parabolic systems.} In Subsection \ref{global-cor-sec}, to improve the spatial decay of the errors at the remote region, we add well-designed global corrections around each bubble.
 Since the operator

-depends on the blow-up profile $U^{j}$ as well as the parameters $\la_j$, $\gamma_j$ and $\xi^{\J}$, one cannot expect explicit representation formula apriori without knowing the blow-up dynamics.
-We consider instead an approximate parabolic operator
+depends on the blow-up profile $U^{\J}$ as well as the parameters $\la_j$, $\gamma_j$, and $\xi^{\J}$, one cannot expect an explicit representation formula.
+However, the explicit representation of global corrections is crucial for capturing the blow-up dynamics.
+Instead, we consider an {\it approximate} parabolic operator